CodingMonkey12/Text-Classification-using-Paddle/README.md

 ## 📚 Files

 * There are two folders:
-  * `1 - train`: Only to train a model that can predict text
+  * `1-train`: Only to train a model that can predict text
-  * `2 - deploy`: Only to deploy the trained model on VPS, and set up API
+  * `2-deploy`: Only to deploy the trained model on VPS, and set up API
 * It used `Jupyter Notebook` to easily start.
 Of course you can convert `.ipynb` to `.py`
 * The step is the index of the files
-* For example, you will run the file started with `1 - xxx.ipynb`, and then run the file started with `2 - xxx.ipynb`
+* For example, you will run the file started with `1-xxx.ipynb`, and then run the file started with `2-xxx.ipynb`
-* The files in `1 - train/checkpoint` and `2 - deploy/models` folder are fake files!
+* The files in `1-train/checkpoint` and `2-deploy/models` folder are fake files!
 You must get these files after running ipynb

 ## 📖 Data